 The withdrawal procedure is the same as the Cessation procedure.
-The Migration Office notifies the beneficiary of international protection in writing about the start of the procedure and grounds for it and the beneficiary can present their reasons against withdrawal at a personal interview.213 The beneficiary can file an application for judicial review against the decision before the Administrative Court in 15 days.
-The application has suspensive effect.214
+The Migration Office notifies the beneficiary of international protection in writing about the start of the procedure and grounds for it and the

 No withdrawal decisions have so far been issued in the Republic of Slovenia since asylum legislation has been in force.